daniel-nhhs/test123/README.md

-This is a space to find work given by Mr. Magana & Mrs. Senny.
+This is a space to find work given by Mr. Magana & Mrs. Seny.